-34 CFR § 80.3 defines "equipment [as] tangible, nonexpendable, personal property having a useful life of more than one year and an acquisition cost of \$5,000 or more per unit."
-Supplies are defined as "all [other] tangible personal property other than equipment, as defined [above]."

-Property and inventory records including acquisition and disposal information should be retained for five years following the close-out of the grant.
+2 C.F.R. § 200.313 defines equipment as "tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000."
+Supplies are defined as "all [other] tangible personal property other than equipment, as defined [above]" according to 2 C.F.R. § 200.314.
+As previously stated, property and inventory records including acquisition and disposal information should be retained for five years following the close-out of the grant.

-Per 34 CFR § 80.32(c), if the program continues once the grant funds cease, the program may continue to use the equipment that was previously acquired.
-As part of the close-out of an award, or when the program no longer continues to operate, subgrantees must offer to transfer 21st CCLC equipment to other programs or projects currently or previously supported by Federal funds.
+Per 2 C.F.R. § 200.313(c), if the program continues once the grant funds cease, the program may continue to use the equipment that was previously acquired.
+As part of the close-out of an award, or when the program no longer continues to operate, sub-grantees must offer to transfer 21st CCLC equipment to other programs or projects currently or previously supported by Federal funds.

-Generally, the priority of equipment use after the grant ends is as follows:
+Generally, the priority of equipment use after the grant ends is determined in the following order:

 - 1. The equipment is used to sustain the 21st CCLC program at the same site.
-This includes those programs that have reapplied and are projected to receive funding through a subsequent RFP. - 2.
-The equipment can be used to support another Federal program (i.e., Title I, II, etc.) at the same site or another site within that organization.
+This includes those programs that have reapplied and are projected to receive funding through a subsequent 21st CCLC Request for Proposal (RFP). - 2.
+The equipment can be used to support another Federal program (i.e., Title I) at the same site, another site within that organization, or targeted school(s) served by the 21st CCLC program.
 There is no order of preference regarding whether it stays at the current site or another site, so long as it stays within the current fiscal agent.

-Option two should apply to the vast majority of LEAs since school districts, especially those with Title I eligible schools, undoubtedly receive other Federal funds. - 3.
-If there is no other Federal program, the site is free to keep the equipment.
+Option two should apply to the vast majority of LEAs since school districts, especially those with Title I eligible schools, undoubtedly receive other Federal funds.

+3. If there is no other Federal program, the site is free to keep the equipment.

-An important caveat to these options is that the GaDOE does have the right to remove the equipment from an expiring program and placing it with an existing program.
-We do not plan on exercising this option often, but may do so if extenuating circumstances exist.
+An important caveat to these options is that the GaDOE does have the right to remove the equipment from an expiring program and place it with an existing program.
+The GaDOE does not plan on exercising this option often, but may do so if extenuating circumstances exist.